Dr. Gaurav Agrawal - Children Heart Care

 Can we close PDA by medications?

-What are the other options for closure of Preterm PDA?
+Other options for closure of preterm PDA?

 Which method is suitable for closing PDA?